New Hardware, Switching to Arch Linux and PCI Passthrough for Gaming

 For the disk driver I use SCSI (virtio-scsi) instead of the older VirtIO (virtio-blk) because it supports the discard feature (also known as TRIM).
 Since QEMU 4.0 which was released recently virtio-blk supports discard too as pointed out in a comment by Marc1n.
 Adding the following line to the disk tag in the VM config makes the Qcow2 image shrink when the guest OS uses discard and thus prevents the image from slowly growing bigger.

 This works as long as TRIM is configured on the guest but Windows 10 seems to have continous TRIM enabled by default.
-Removing a big file on my Windows VM makes the image file—which is a sparse file of course—shrink.
+Removing a big file on my Windows VM makes the sparse image file shrink.
 Because the image is stored on my ext4 formatted SSD I also run a periodic TRIM service on the host system.
 The rsync command can copy sparse files with the

 --sparse flag so reducing the image size really saves backup time.